 I want to host parties

-If you enjoy hosting parties or are looking for something to take to your tailgate, or perhaps even something you can use for on-the-go DJ or music performance, the PartyBox range is something for you.
+If you enjoy hosting parties or are looking for something to take to your tailgate, or perhaps even something you can use for an on-the-go DJ or music performance, the PartyBox range is something for you.

 If you’re looking for something a little smaller and perhaps more affordable, the PartyBox 310 is an excellent choice.
 Offering many of the same features as the 1000 model, the PartyBox 310 is loud, durable, and interactive.
-You can still connect a microphone or instrument, and the onboard battery is quite impressive.
+You can still connect a microphone or instrument; the onboard battery is impressive.
 Lastly, one that didn’t make the list is the PartyBox 100, which is considerably smaller than the above loudest JBL speakers but is still much bigger than most portable Bluetooth speakers.

-I need something loud but portable
+I need something loud but portable.

 If you need a speaker that could go in your backpack or beach bag or even something you don’t mind carrying as long as it isn’t too bulky, JBL has plenty of options to choose from for a variety of uses.

 Starting with the biggest, the Boombox and Xtreme models are pretty handy if you’re after something that isn’t awkward to carry but is still on the larger end of the spectrum.
-In this size range, the Boombox II is our favorite; which is not only one of the loudest JBL speakers but is an incredibly versatile Bluetooth speaker that’s commonly seen on the beach, beside the sports field, or even indoors where it’s used to power house parties, home cinemas, or just casual listening.
+In this size range, the Boombox II is our favorite; it is not only one of the loudest JBL speakers but is an incredibly versatile Bluetooth speaker that’s commonly seen on the beach, beside the sports field, or even indoors where it’s used to power house parties, home cinemas, or just casual listening.
 My only issue with the Boombox II is that the TWS feature isn’t compatible with other larger JBL speakers like the PartyBox models.
 However, it can still pair with the same of its kind or some smaller units.